ColsonZhang/VerilogA-Wave-Generator/readme.md

 The generated VerilogA code's fuction is to generate the specific waveforms according to your setting.

 And the setting is done in the python code (`main.py`), which will facilitate greatly the coding works.

+## Special Notes

+Due to the limit of the type integer holding values ranging from -2^31 to 2^31 - 1, the with of the input signal `should not exceed 32` !!!
+If the signal's width > 32, you'd better split the signal into 2 signals.

 ## Demo